 What is traditional performance management?

-Traditional performance management is process-driven, not people-driven.
-You set goals, rate employees using an appraisal form, recognize top performers and reprimand those who don't cut it.
+Traditional performance management plans are process-driven, not people-driven.
+You set goals, rate employees using an appraisal form, recognize top performers, and reprimand those who don't cut it.
 And most employees don't like it.

 Regent found six reasons why employees resent traditional appraisals: